Ob22/alx-pre_course/0x01-git/README.md

+git pull
-Updated README file My second commit
+My second commit
+This has been edited